andreafalletti/hyprland-/FAQ.md

 ### How do I change my wallpaper?
 Install hyprpaper, swaybg or any other wlroots-compatible wallpaper utility.

+### My workspace (2, 3, or any other) is like... bugged?
+You did the below, unknowingly.

 ### How do I mirror a screen?
 Mirroring isn't *officially* supported, it's technically a bug, but it works.
 Make sure the screen you want mirrored is the same resolution as the source.